MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Introduction

-Our work connects these two lines of research by deriving an efficient, late-interaction-style ranker directly from a conventional cross-encoder.
+Our work connects these two lines of research by deriving an efficient, late-interaction-style re-ranker directly from a conventional cross-encoder.
 Specifically, we pursue two main goals.
-First, in \Cref{sec:masking}, we develop a masking approach where we strip away some of the interaction mechanisms used in re-ranking to lower the inference cost of cross-encoders so that it falls below that of a late interaction model such as ColBERT.
-Specifically, we focus on interactions considered potentially superfluous by previous interpretability studies on internal cross-encoder mechanisms~\cite{lu-etal-2025-pathway,zhan2020bertAnalysisReranker} to minimize the impact on effectiveness.
-Second, we use these findings to adapt the cross-encoder architecture so that it retains only the necessary interactions, increasingly resembling a model suitable for use as a first-stage ranker.
-We call this new architecture MICE (Minimal-Interaction Cross-Encoder, described in \Cref{sec:MICE} and depicted in \Cref{fig:MICE}), and demonstrate across two distinct backbones, BERT \cite{bert} and the more recent ModernBERT \cite{modernbert}, that MICE does not degrade the ranking performance compared to the initial cross-encoder, while being $4\times$ more efficient.
-MICE strikes an ideal balance, preserving cross-encoder ranking quality while matching ColBERT’s efficiency.\\
+First, we propose a principled masking strategy that strips unnecessary cross-encoder interactions identified by prior interpretability studies \cite{lu-etal-2025-pathway,zhan2020bertAnalysisReranker}, reducing inference cost to below that of ColBERT while preserving ranking effectiveness (\Cref{sec:masking}).
+Second, we use these findings to reshape the cross-encoder architecture into a more efficient but as effective re-ranking model.
+We call this new architecture MICE (Minimal-Interaction Cross-Encoder, described in \Cref{sec:MICE} and depicted in \Cref{fig:MICE}).
+We demonstrate that MICE does not degrade the ranking performance compared to the initial cross-encoder, while being up to $2.5\times$ more efficient, on two distinct backbones, BERT \cite{bert} and the more recent ModernBERT \cite{modernbert}.